marekhattas/adminzf1/README.md

 # adminzf1
 The administration framework for ZendFramework 1.
-Inspireted by: https://github.com/activeadmin/activeadmin
+Inspired by: https://github.com/activeadmin/activeadmin